Running Evaluations

 report.print()

-With Logfire tracing enabled, the evaluation results appear automatically in the Evals tab, where you can compare experiments and analyze performance over time.
+With Logfire tracing enabled, the evaluation results appear automatically on the Evals: Datasets & Experiments page, where you can compare experiments and analyze performance over time.

 This creates a continuous improvement loop: